 For Nitrogen Fixation: Nodular roots (Tuberculated roots) - Members of the family Leguminosae (e.g pea, groundnut, beans, gram) have swellings called root nodules on their main root as well as on their branches.
 These nodules store nitrogen fixing bacteria called Rhizobium which fix atmospheric nitrogen into nitrates and supply them to the plants.
-The nodules are red in colour due to presence of a pigment known as leg- haemoglobin.
+The nodules are red in color due to the presence of a pigment known as leg- hemoglobin.
 The plant in turn provides shelter and nutrients to the bacteria.

 For Storage of Food: adventitious roots also become swollen due to storage of food.
 These are of the following types.

 Tuberous - These roots are swollen but have no definite shape.
 They arise from the nodes of the prostrate stem.
 Example is sweet potato.